 - The third part explains certain key terms used in IPP 4.1: hold, misuse, loss and unauthorised access, modification and disclosure.

 Determining whether a security measure is required by IPP 4: ‘Reasonable steps’

 Perfect security is impossible.
 No organisation will be able to implement all possible security measures to mitigate all risks to the information it handles.
 This is why IPP 4.1 only requires organisations to take reasonable steps to secure personal information.

 When considering whether a particular step is reasonable, and required by IPP 4.1, the main consideration is the risk of harm to the people the information is about.
 Other considerations include the cost and difficulty of implementing the security measure and the damage to the organisations that might result from a failure of security or a breach.
-In the context of IPP 4, a ‘failure of security’ or ‘breach’ refers to ‘misuse or loss [or] unauthorised access, modification or disclosure’ of personal information.2 ‘Reasonable steps’ is a balancing act between these considerations.
-Overall, ‘reasonable’ security measures are proportionate and appropriate to the risk of harm to the individual.
+In the context of IPP 4, a ‘failure of security’ or ‘data breach’ refers to ‘misuse or loss [or] unauthorised access, modification or disclosure’ of personal information.2 ‘Reasonable steps’ is a balancing act between these considerations.
+Overall, ‘reasonable’ security measures are proportionate, appropriate and relevant to the risk of harm to the individual.

 Organisations can consider the following factors when determining whether a particular security measure is ‘reasonable’:3

 - the potential impact of a breach or security failure, such as a compromise to the confidentiality or integrity of personal information;

 - the type and amount of personal information;